mvolkmann/blog/src/github/actions.md

 GitHub Actions do not have to use an existing action such "hello-world-javascript-action".
 They can also execute shell commands.

+## Step Errors

+If a workflow step results in an error, subsequent steps will not be executed.
+For example, this could happen if there is a code linting error, a compiler error, or a test failure.

 ## Using Secrets